Perturbations of exponential maps: Non-recurrent dynamics: Non-recurrence and hyperbolicity

 \section{Non-recurrence and hyperbolicity}

-Instead of working with $g_{\lambda}$ defined in \eqref{g} we return to the original function $f_{\lambda}$.
-The reason is that we need to control derivatives along the singular orbit up to at least time $n$, which is the time reaching large scale.
+In the section we prove approximation of non-recurrent parameters by hyperbolic ones.
+One of the key ingredients is to control derivatives along the singular orbit up to at least time $n$, which is the time reaching the large scale.

 We use some notations from the previous section.
 That is, we use $D:=D(\lambda_0, r)$ and $V=D(\xi_{n}(\lambda_0), S/4)$.
 Let $D'\subset D$ be such that $\xi_n(D')=V$.
 Let $n$ be as in Lemma \ref{scale}.
-In other words, $\xi_{n}(D)$ has diameter at least $S$ and hence contains $V$.
+Then by this lemma, $\xi_{n}(D)$ has diameter at least $S$ and contains $V$.
 Moreover, it is almost round due to the strong distortion ensured by Lemma \ref{stron}.
 Now we consider the following disk

 such that

 where $\arg(\lambda_0)\in [0,2\pi)$ and $M>0$ is some sufficiently large number.
 Then similarly as above, Lemma \ref{blowup} ensures the existence of a number $N$ such that $f_{\lambda_0}^{N}(V)\supset D_1$.